A quick guide to understanding how credit cards work

 Using a credit card

-5. Make regular repayments: It’s important to make regular repayments on your credit card, to avoid or reduce the amount of interest charged and avoid any late payments fees.
+- Make regular repayments: Making regular repayments on your credit card, should avoid or reduce the amount of interest charged and avoid any late payments fees.

-6. Avoid the debt trap: Credit cards should be used with caution.
-Read our guide on top tips for reducing your credit card debts faster.
+- Avoid the debt trap: Credit cards should be used with caution.

 Features of a credit card